caspercrause/TikTokMarketing/README.md

 `TikTokMarketing` supports the latest version of the API `v1.3`

-The API returns data on 4 distinct lelels:
+The API returns data on 4 distinct levels:

 1. AUCTION_ADVERTISER
 1. AUCTION_CAMPAIGN